 Reservoir counting method

-(1) The reservoir counting method consists in the followingsteps.
+(1) The reservoir counting method consists in the followingsteps:

-Consider the stress history in Figure F.4; cut it at its absolute maximum and move the left part so obtained at the end of the diagram, in such a way that the modified diagram is bounded by two absolute maxima, see Figure F.5.
+a) Consider the stress history in Figure F.4; cut it at its absolute maximum and move the left part so obtained at the end of the diagram, in such a way that the modified diagram is bounded by two absolute maxima, see Figure F.5.

-Sort the relative minima of the stress history in ascending order (1’, 2’, …,6’).
+b) Sort the relative minima of the stress history in ascending order (1’, 2’, …,6’).

-Assume that the modified stress history is the bottom of a water reservoir.
+c) Assume that the modified stress history is the bottom of a water reservoir.

-Void the reservoir from the valleys in ascending order (1’, 2’, …, 6’) till the reservoir is empty (see c)); (each discharging operation corresponds to one cycle and the height of the water discharged is the stress range).
+d) Void the reservoir from the valleys in ascending order (1’, 2’, …, 6’) till the reservoir is empty (see c)); (each discharging operation corresponds to one cycle and the height of the water discharged is the stress range).
 See Figure F.6.